 Scores the deleteriousness of single nucleotide variants as well as insertion/deletions variants in the human genome.
 CADD integrates many diverse annotations into a quantitative score.
-The basis of CADD is to contrast the annotations of fixed or nearly fixed derived alleles in humans relative to simulated variants.
-CADD can quantitatively prioritize functional, deleterious, and disease causal variants across a wide range of functional categories, effect sizes and genetic architectures and can be used prioritize causal variation in both research and clinical settings.
+It can contrast the annotations of fixed or nearly fixed derived alleles in humans relative to simulated variants.
+This tool prioritizes functional, deleterious, and disease causal variants across a wide range of functional categories, effect sizes and genetic architectures.

 Supports prioritization of noncoding variants by integrating various genomic and epigenomic annotations.
 The GWAVA web server allows users to retrieve precomputed scores from each of the three classifiers for all known germ-line and somatic SNVs found in Ensembl release 70.

 A deep learning-based algorithmic framework for predicting the chromatin effects of sequence alterations with single nucleotide sensitivity.
 DeepSEA can accurately predict the epigenetic state of a sequence, including transcription factors binding, DNase I sensitivities and histone marks in multiple cell types.
 It can further utilize this capability to predict the chromatin effects of sequence variants and prioritize regulatory variants.

 Identifies potential noncoding drivers.
 FunSeq is a framework that annotate and prioritize somatic alterations integrating various resources from genomic and cancer studies.
 The framework consists of two components: (1) data context from uniformly processing large-scale datasets and (2) a high-throughput variant prioritization pipeline.
 This method permits to prioritize the variant and provides a hypothesis for its potential functional impact.